Table of Contents

 Gear and Supplies

-• Navigation tools — A GPS device or smartphone with offline maps (such as Gaia GPS or AllTrails), plus a physical map and compass as backup.
+- Navigation Tools: A reliable GPS device or smartphone app with offline maps (e.g., Gaia GPS, AllTrails) is invaluable.
+Always carry a physical topographic map and compass as a backup in case of device failure or poor signal.

 Safety Considerations